-Do you also store your skin care in the refrigerator, for example to extend the shelf life?
-You'd better not.
-Again and again we hear that skin care products are stored in the refrigerator.
-If you've already read our post on preservatives , you know that a product can't go bad at all because it's "only" stored at room temperature.
+Do you also store your skin care products in the fridge, e.g. to extend their shelf life?
+It's better not to.
+Again and again we hear that skin care products are stored in the fridge.
+If you have already read our article on preservatives , you know that a product cannot go bad because it is "only" stored at room temperature.
 Then it should not have been approved at all, because then the product would not have passed all the stability tests required by law.

 Ingredients that belong in the refrigerator